Skip to content

 How to trigger OR

-Setting orCondition: true on a condition starts a new block.
+Setting orCondition: true on a condition's options starts a new block.
 This new block is joined to the previous block with an OR operator.

 Example: (A AND B) OR (C AND D)